apache/activemq-artemis/docs/user-manual/en/flow-control.md

 ### Rate limited flow control

-Apache ActiveMQ also allows the rate a producer can emit message to be limited, in units of messages per second.
-By specifying such a rate, Apache ActiveMQ will ensure that producer never produces messages at a rate higher than that specified.
+Apache ActiveMQ Artemis also allows the rate a producer can emit message to be limited, in units of messages per second.
+By specifying such a rate, Apache ActiveMQ Artemis will ensure that producer never produces messages at a rate higher than that specified.